feralcreative/clone-home/README.md

 ## Configuration

-Configuration is stored in `~/.clone-home/config.json`.
-The web interface also creates shareable `.clonehome` files for repository organization.
+Configuration is stored in `~/.clone-home/config.json`. **The web interface provides dual export capabilities:**

+- **`.env` files**: Export your GitHub token and settings for easy project setup
+- **`.clonehome` files**: Save and share your repository organization structure

+This allows you to quickly set up new development environments with both authentication and folder organization in place.

 ## Security

-- GitHub tokens are stored locally in your home directory
+- GitHub tokens are stored locally in the project's `.env` file
 - Tokens are never logged or transmitted anywhere except to GitHub's API
 - Use tokens with minimal required permissions